icodingclub/icodingclub.github.com/_posts/2019-02-01-Dissecting the Debounce.md

 # What is a Debounce anyway?
 Debounce is a pattern to limit the rate at which function can fire.
 It returns a function, which can only be triggered when there is a user-provided delay in its invocations.
 If the function is getting triggered continuously, without the delay, it will not be called.

-## Variations
-1. *Lazy*: function invocation happens on the trailing edge.
-1. *Early*: function invocation happens on the leading edge.

 ## Advantages
 1. Improve the performance by regulating the rate at which a function can be triggered.
 1. Make your code more meaningful, by calling the handler only when we need for it.